maelfabien/maelfabien.github.io/_posts/2019-8-4-TimeSeries3.md

 ![images](https://maelfabien.github.io/assets/images/ts2_5.png)

 We have removed most of the trend here, and remain with a stationary series.
-To make sure that our series is stationary, we can look at the plot : There seems to be no recurrent pattern in the data, a constant variance and mean, no trend...
-And we can compute the ADFuller test again !
+To make sure that our series is stationary, we can look at the plot: There seems to be no recurrent pattern in the data, constant variance and mean, no trend...
+And we can compute the ADFuller test again!

 ```python
 series_stationary = series - series.shift(12)